lgraesser/SLM-experiment-log/experiments/simple_reinforce_studies.md

 **Date completed:** 2018_02_0

 **Description:** Simple set of experiments using REINFORCE in the CartPole environment.
-They are intended to test the effect of varying entropy, gamma (the discount rate), and the learning rate.
+They are intended to illustrate the effect of varying entropy, gamma (the discount rate), and the learning rate.

 **Hypotheses:** N/A